LibertyDSNP/spec/pages/Archivists/Format.md

 ### `dsnpData`
 * varies
 * This can be encrypted, and/or serialized, and compressed where feasible.
-The decrypted, fully deserialzed version must be one of the types described in [DSNP Messages](/DSNP/DSNP-Messages).
+The decrypted, fully deserialized version must be one of the types described in [DSNP Messages](/DSNP/DSNP-Messages).

 ### `signatures`
 * array